sihaohuanguc/Nanopore_psU/README.md

 # Protocol
 ## 1. Base call
-You could base call the reads during sequencing.If so, this step is not necessary.
+You could base call the reads during sequencing.
+If so, this step is not necessary.
 If the data is not base called.
 Use the following command to do the base call.
 ```bash
 guppy_basecaller --input_path fast5 \
                  --recursive \